Aflinxh/HTML-CSS_LoginForm-LightButton/README.md

 - Shining Button when cursor hover
 - Running Line around Submit Border
-- Auto srink "Username" and "Password" text when input-box is clicked
+- Auto shrink "Username" and "Password" text when input-box is clicked
 - Easy to change the color of the html page in ":root" CSS
 - Adaptive in both PC and Mobile Screen